Updated: Nov 21

+What causes muscle loss as you age, and can anything be done about it?
 A common complaint from my more competitive patients, who find themselves at the less desirable side of 50, is that they have to train double as hard to perform at their previous levels.
-They usually dread taking even a few days off training as they feel that their fitness levels decline much faster than in their younger days.
-Why do older adults lose muscle strength despite training hard and can anything be done about it?
+They usually dread taking even a few days off training, as they feel that their fitness levels decline much faster than in their younger days.

 (If you like facts and details please continue to read.
 If, however, you would like a quick summary and succinct advice, skip to the end of the post)